OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 Create New Roles for the Sample
 -------------------------------

-To set up links for multiple accounts on OpenIDM, you need to set up roles.
-For this sample, you will set up roles for `Agent` and `Customer`.
-To create these roles in the Admin UI, navigate to `https://localhost:8443/admin` and click Manage &gt; Role &gt; New Role.
+For this sample, to set up links for multiple accounts on OpenIDM, you need to set up roles.
+To do so, set up roles for `Agent` and `Customer`.
+To create these roles in the Admin UI, navigate to `https://localhost:8443/admin` and click Manage > Role > New Role.

 Alternatively, use the following REST calls to set up the `Agent` and `Customer`
 roles: